List on Bids44 →

 Essential Checks

-1. Check RC details on Parivahan app — Use the app to verify the owner’s name, registration date, fuel type, and insurance status.
-This simple step can flag discrepancies immediately.
+1. Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and insurance status.
+Ensure it matches the physical RC.

-5. Check all four tyres — Look for uneven wear patterns, which can indicate alignment issues, suspension problems, or even accident damage.
-Also check the tyre date codes.
+5. Check all four tyres: Look for uneven wear, which indicates alignment issues or accident damage.
+Also, check the tyre tread depth.

-6. Open bonnet: Inspect for any signs of oil leaks around the engine, check the coolant level and colour, battery age (sticker on battery), and the condition of drive belts.
+6. Open bonnet: Inspect for oil leaks around the engine, check the coolant level and colour, look for cracks in belts, and note the battery age.

-7. Test AC on max for 5 minutes — Ensure the AC cools effectively and quickly.
-Weak cooling suggests a compressor issue or low gas, which could be a ₹5,000-₹15,000 repair.
+7. Test AC on max for 5 minutes: Ensure it cools effectively and quickly.
+Weak cooling means a compressor or gas issue, potentially a ₹5,000-₹15,000 repair.

-8. Drive for 15+ minutes: Test acceleration, braking (check for pulling to one side or vibrations), gear shifts (smoothness in manual/auto), and steering vibration at speeds up to 80+ kmph.
+8. Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smooth for manual/auto), and check for steering vibration at 80+ kmph.

-9. Check all electricals: Test power windows, central locking, ORVM adjustments, music system, all lights (headlamps, tail lamps, indicators), and the reverse camera.
+9. Check all electricals: Test power windows, central locking, ORVMs, infotainment system, reverse camera, and all interior/exterior lights.

-10. Look for paint mismatch between panels — Inspect the car under natural light for any variations in paint shade, which indicates accident repair.
-Also, check panel gaps; they should be uniform.
+10. Look for paint mismatch: Check for variations in paint shade between panels, which indicates accident repair.
+Also, inspect panel gaps—they should be uniform.

-11. Check undercarriage for rust — Pay close attention to wheel arches, floor pans, and suspension components for excessive rust, especially if the car is from a coastal region.
+11. Check undercarriage for rust: Pay attention to wheel arches, exhaust system, and floor pans, especially if the car has been in coastal areas.

 Insider Checks